- Featured FAQs

 A: Our knowledge of SARS-CoV-2 breakthrough infections after vaccination is still evolving.
-Importantly, breakthrough infections occur at a much lower incidence compared with infections in unvaccinated individuals, therefore the occurrence of breakthrough infections does not diminish the critical importance of vaccination against COVID-19.
+Importantly, breakthrough infections occur at a lower incidence compared with infections in unvaccinated individuals, therefore the occurrence of breakthrough infections does not diminish the critical importance of vaccination against COVID-19.
 However, the risk of breakthrough infections appears to be higher for circulating variants of concern, compared to the ancestral SARS-CoV-2 strain.

 - In an analysis of breakthrough SARS-CoV-2 infections reported to CDC between January 1, 2021, and April 30, 2021, investigators described 10,262 cases, of which 27% (N=2,725) were asymptomatic, 10% (N=995) were hospitalized at the time of their infection, and 2% (N=160) died.
 Notably, 29% of hospitalized patients with a reported breakthrough infection were asymptomatic or hospitalized for another reason, and 18% of the deaths were asymptomatic at the time their breakthrough infection was identified or died from another cause.
 Only 5% (N=555) of the breakthrough infections had sequencing data available, and nearly two-thirds (64%, N=356) were identified as variants of concern.